hawaii-lune/rt/README.md

 * `Bookstrapper` - disabled as of current
 * `PackageIO` - library to work with HWI / CHWI files
 * `URI` - **U**niform **R**esource **I**ndentifier library

+> can we have asymmetric enc in lune already so i can validate my own packages,
+> thanks :3

 ## Regarding Hawaii.Builder